 Curve your back.

-You can either do this as a standing bend, in child's pose, or on all fours as a cat and cow stretch.
+You can either do this as a standing bend or on all fours as a cat and cow stretch.
 This targets muscles in both your upper and lower back to relieve pain and improve mobility.

 Rotating your ankles.

 Whether you’re sitting or standing, rotating your feet so that either your toes or ankles are pointing together is a great way to target forgotten muscles.
 These stretches loosen tight hip flexors, which can cause low back pain.

 If you’d like to do a greater variety of low back stretches with optimal hold times and repetitions, check out WeStretch’s low back pain relief routine!